-The Last Kingdom season 5: real history and historical accuracy
+The Last Kingdom: real history and historical accuracy

 The Last Kingdom, based on the novels of Bernard Cornwell, re-tells the history of King Alfred the Great and his desire to unite the many separate kingdoms into what would become England.
 Here, we recap the real history behind the show...

 When is The Last Kingdom set?

 It is the story of the struggle between Saxons and Danes in 9th-and 10th-century England, when England was not one nation but a series of independent kingdoms variously overrun or ravaged by Danes.
 The era of Lindisfarne and raiders from the sea is long past – by this point in history, the Vikings in Britain are settlers, lords and kings.

 A follow up film, Seven Kings Must Die, releases on Netflix on 14 April.